UppASD/UppASD/README.md

 A tutorial with examples and exercises on atomistic spin-dynamics are contained in the [UppASD tutorial](https://uppasd.github.io/UppASD-tutorial/).

-**Developers please look at the development guidelines in the `CONTRIBUTING.md` file, about how to make your contributions to UppASD.**
+_For developers:_ Please look at the development guidelines in the `CONTRIBUTING.md` file, about how to make your contributions to UppASD.

 ---